Azure Functions runtime versions overview

 Decoupling of runtime and bindings.
 This change allows binding extensions to be versioned and released independently.
 You can, for example, opt to upgrade to a version of an extension that relies on a newer version of an underlying SDK.

 A lighter execution environment, where only the bindings in use are known and loaded by the runtime.

 With the exception of HTTP and timer triggers, all bindings must be explicitly added to the function app project, or registered in the portal.
 For more information, see Register binding extensions.

 The following table shows which bindings are supported in each runtime version.

-The following table shows the bindings that are supported in the two major versions of the Azure Functions runtime.
+This table shows the bindings that are supported in the two major versions of the Azure Functions runtime:

 1 In 2.x, all bindings except HTTP and Timer must be registered.
 See Register binding extensions.